ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-token.md

 subjects across their usage.

 The principal tools to prevent this are data minimization and uniformity.
-The data included SHOULD be minimized to remove potential correlation points.
-The data SHOULD contain only values that are able to be selectively disclosed with consent or transformed by the proof algorithm when presented.
+Issuers and applications SHOULD minimize included data to remove potential correlation points.
+Issuers SHOULD include only values that are able to be selectively disclosed with consent or transformed by the proof algorithm when presented.

 Any other data that is repeated across multiple JPTs or CPTs is externalized so that it is uniform across every issuance.
-This includes preventing the use of optional Headers, dynamic mapping of claims to payloads, changes to how many payloads are included, and the ordering of the payloads.
+This includes preventing use of optional Header Parameters, dynamic mapping of claims to payloads, changes to how many payloads are included, and the ordering of the payloads.

 ## Selective Disclosure